exporl/apex-documentation/development/bertha-in-apex.md

 Bertha &rarr; ringbuffer &rarr; soundcard (Asio, Portaudio, etc...)

-Apex data to Bertha data
+APEX data to Bertha data
 --------------------------------------------

-When Apex parses an experiment, it will build the `ExperimentData`.
+When APEX parses an experiment, it will build the `ExperimentData`.
 This object contains `ConnectionsData`, which describes how individual blocks (audio sources, filters, ...) should be arranged and connected.